-His older brother Alexander followed in their father’s ecclesiastical footsteps, and recalls an athletic feat in his younger days whilst holidaying back on Rousay.
+Archibald’s older brother Alexander followed in their father’s ecclesiastical footsteps, and recalls an athletic feat in his younger days whilst holidaying back in Rousay.
 The following account is taken from the Aberdeen Evening Express, dated May 11th 1954:-

 4-MIN.
 MILE?
 IN LESS IF I HAD TAKEN OFF JACKET – Minister